ECE 416 - Biosensors

 |Biosensors||ECE416||ZJU||71184||LEC||3||0430 - 0550||M W||Brian T Cunningham|

-Grading: Six homework assignments (30% of grade), six in-class mini-exams (45% of grade) and one term paper project (25% of grade).
+Grading: Five homework assignments (40% of grade), fourteen online mini-exams (30% of grade) and one term paper project (30% of grade).
 For the term paper, each student develops a new biosensor-related idea in the format of a National Science Foundation research proposal that incorporates an abstract, literature review, background/significance, preliminary data, and approach.

 - Introduction to the field of biosensors, applications, and the use of